paljs/docs/src/pages/plugins/select.md

 }
 ```

-AS you see here we must return `firstName` and `lastName` even if client not request them to use in `fullName`.
+By adding `firstName` and `lastName` to PrismaSelect in the user field of Query, and `fullName` in User, the client can request fullName directly.

 ```ts{6,17}
 import { PrismaSelect } from '@prisma-tools/select';